 7. Coping with pressure

-Generally, the higher you get on your career, the more pressure and stress you have to deal with.
+Generally, the higher you get in your career, the more pressure and stress you have to deal with.
 That is why it is so important to learn how to cope with it.
 A great tip is to correctly manage your employer or clients’ expectations.
-For instance, having deadlines is necessary to get the work done but knowing how to manage the deadlines and timeframes will be critical to reduce the levels of stress.
+For instance, having deadlines is necessary to get the work done, but knowing how to manage the deadlines and timeframes will be critical to reduce the levels of stress.

 9. Accept feedback

 Although it may be difficult at the beginning, you should never take any form of criticism personally.
-To prepare yourself for this, you can think about how open are you to training and advice, how would you react if a senior manager makes a suggestion and how would you thank an interviewer who points out an error.
+To prepare yourself for this, you can think about how open you are to training and advice, how would you react if a senior manager makes a suggestion and how would you thank an interviewer who points out an error.